Qualifications

 Staff Housing

-While working as a Naturalist Resident you will live in on-site housing that was built in 2013.
-You will be provided with your own private bedroom and shared bathroom.
+While working as a Naturalist Intern you will live in on-site housing that was built in 2013.
+You will be provided with your own private bedroom and a bathroom shared with up to one other person.
 The house has a common living room, kitchen with modern amenities, and a washer and dryer.
-This living arrangement provides you with the convenience of living on-site and the fun experience of sharing a house with fellow Naturalist Residents.
+This living arrangement provides you with the convenience of living on-site and the fun experience of sharing a house with fellow Naturalist Interns.

 Other Perks

-On-site Wilderness First Aid, CPR, & AED training, no charge to staff
+-On-site Wilderness First Aid, CPR, & AED training

 OFF THE CLOCK